News in times of Corona

-From 7am to 7pm you are out with the Carpathian water buffaloes and Hucul horses keeping an eye on them and walking in the right areas where they can eat good grass and drink water all day.
-You must be willing to work firmly with large animals with horns that can be intimidating.There are other local shepherds who will help you but they are usually elders, quirky, sometimes hard of hearing, drink and smoke too much and only speak Ukrainian.
+From 7am to 7pm you are out with the Carpathian water buffaloes and mountain horses keeping an eye on them and walking in the right areas where they can eat good grass and drink water all day.
+You must be willing to work firmly with large animals with horns that can be intimidating.Sometimes here are other local shepherds who will help you but they are usually elders, quirky, sometimes hard of hearing, drink and smoke too much and only speak Ukrainian.
 It is beautiful but tough work done in the old style of shepherding ancient breeds of animals on commonly owned land.
-You will live in the shepherd house down near the river, animals and the pasture.
 This work is only for the toughest and hardiest of people who are ok with both physical and cultural/ language challenges.
 But as with most things, lots of reward and learning will come from this challenge if you choose it and persevere.

 Logistics and other things to consider

 Accommodation and Food

 In exchange for your work and life force contribution, we will provide you with all meals, snacks and food as well as a bed and good company!

 Depending on the number of volunteers or guests that are here, sometimes you will have your own room and sometimes you will have a shared room.

 A room in the main house with 2 beds .
 Heated with the main house cooking